Nursing

 What is OCNE?

-The Clatsop Nursing Program is partnered with ten other Oregon community college programs and all Oregon Health and Science University (OHSU) Campus programs in a unified approach to nursing education.
+The Clatsop Nursing Program is partnered with nine other Oregon community college programs and all Oregon Health and Science University (OHSU) Campus programs in a unified approach to nursing education.
 This statewide partnership is known as the Oregon Consortium for Nursing Education (OCNE).
-OCNE schools have a common curriculum and admissions timelines.
+OCNE schools have a common curriculum and similar admissions processes.
 Many of the admission/prerequisite requirements are the same as well.

 How can I earn a bachelor’s degree in nursing if I start at Clatsop Community College?